eca20/blockchainia-design/Blockchainia_Cards_GDD.md

      Card B: Defense = 21 (stat 2 = range 16-23, final Defense: 21)
      Elemental Advantage:

      If the challenging card's element has an advantage over the defending card's element, add a bonus to the challenging card's power.
+If the challenging card's element is weak to the defending cards element, reduce the challenging cards power.
      Example:
-     Card A (Earth) vs. Card B (Fire): Earth has an Strong effect on Earth.
+     Card A (Earth) vs. Card B (Fire): Earth has an "Strong" effect on Fire.
      Card A: Power = 41 + 10 (bonus) = 51

-     Phase 2: Score Calculation and Perk Activation
+     Phase 2: Perk Activation

-     Randomly select the actual attack and defense scores within the chosen power and defense values.
-     Example:
-     Card A: Attack score = Random(0, 51) = 51
-     Card B: Defense score = Random(0, 21) = 3

      Perk Activation: